 WeWork CEO stepping aside amid questions about company

-NEW YORK (AP) — WeWork CEO Adam Neumann is stepping aside amid questions about the company's finances and his personal antics.
+WeWork's charismatic but controversial CEO is stepping aside from the communal office-space he founded, another moment of reckoning between the fast-growing company and its disenchanted investors.

-The New York-based company, which runs trendy communal office spaces, said Neumann will remain on its board as non-executive chairman.
-WeWork's Artie Minson, formerly co-president and chief financial officer, and Sebastian Gunningham, formerly vice chairman, will become joint CEOs of the company.
+The New York-based company said Tuesday that Adam Neumann will be replaced by two co-CEOs: Artie Minson, formerly co-president and chief financial officer, and Sebastian Gunningham, formerly vice chairman.
+Neumann will remain on its board as non-executive chairman.

-Neumann co-founded WeWork in 2010 with one shared office in Manhattan.
-It now operates in 111 cities worldwide and serves 527,000 members.
+WeWork's meteoric growth and carefully designed spaces with cool offerings like free beer and meditation classes gave it the aura of yet another tech company led by a magnetic personality.
+It was initially valued at $47 billion by private investors.

-Skepticism about WeWork's business model mounted after the company delayed a planned initial public offering earlier this month.
-WeWork's revenue has risen sharply, reaching $1.8 billion in 2018.
-But its losses have mounted almost as quickly, reaching $1.6 billion last year.
+But Wall Street began raising questions after the company delayed a planned initial public offering earlier this month.
+The company was having trouble drumming up interest in the offering after revealing massive losses in its IPO filings.
+WeWork's revenue rose sharply to $1.8 billion in 2018, but the company lost $1.6 billion the same year.

 "While our business has never been stronger, in recent weeks, the scrutiny directed toward me has become a significant distraction, and I have decided that it is in the best interest of the company to step down as chief executive," Neumann said in a statement.